When Anita Baker released her Rhythm of Love album in 1994, she had already had four solid albums and seven Grammy Awards.

 This elegant piano standard reminds one of the late-night performers from yesteryear serenading a pocket-sized crowd in a jazz venue.

 Baker takes another effortless stab at a classic.
 She slows down the tempo of the original by Carly Simon, embellishing her endearing version with a more intense jazz flair and an abundance of soul.

 In no position to jeopardize her relationship for a war of words, Baker wholeheartedly regrets putting a strain on a love affair.
 The sincerity behind this heartfelt plea is heard in her sultry phrasing.

 2. “It’s Been You”

-This rekindling ballad opens Baker’s eyes in awe to love that’s been there from the beginning.
+This rekindling ballad opens Baker’s eyes in awe of love that’s been there from the beginning.
 With a smooth, warm delivery, she belts every note with a newfound sense of sureness about romance.

 1. “Body and Soul”

-It is hard to decide on what part of this phenomenal composition shines brightest.
-The power of her caressing, velvet tone is well intact.
+It is hard to decide what part of this phenomenal composition shines brightest.
+The power of Baker’s caressing, velvet tone is well intact.
 The outpouring of emotions is there, too.
 In all fairness, Baker made the right choice going with this superior number as the kick-off single.